Framework of Historical Themes

 Case study 5: Royal Exhibition Building and Carlton Gardens

 This case study shows how themes can be used to draw out the many-layered stories of a heritage place.

 Case Study 6: Lake Boga Social and Cultural Heritage Landscape

 This case study can help guide assessment and interpretation for Aboriginal cultural heritage places and places where both Aboriginal people and the broader community have connections.

 Case Study 7: Whitehorse Historical Collection

 This shows how themes can be used to help guide acquisitions, significance assessment and interpretation for objects collections.

 Together with the History Teachers' Association of Victoria, we have created two resources to help apply the Framework in the classroom.

-The Teacher's Guide provides a overview of the relevance of the Framework to history education.
+The Teacher's guide (PDF 1.8 MB) provides a overview of the relevance of the Framework to history education.
 It includes curriculum links for each theme, with connections to both the VELS and upcomming Australian Curriculum.